 Crystal Stiles, senior director of economic development at FPL, said the company is proud to be the energy provider and partner for the shovel-ready site.

 “We all know how important it is that a site is ready with utilities – water, sewer and power.
 And having the rail system right there makes it even more attractive.
 This makes it easier for prospective businesses to envision themselves here,” said Stiles.
 “In addition to providing reliable and affordable energy, we are committed to working with companies to ensure they find their next home base here.
 We look forward to continuing our partnership as we all work toward the common goal of economic prosperity for the region and state.”

 ABOUT NORTH FLORIDA MEGA INDUSTRIAL PARK

 North Florida Mega Industrial Park (NFMIP) is a 2,622-acre mega-site with water, wastewater, electric, natural gas and telecommunications.
 It is zoned for eight million square feet of industrial, manufacturing and logistics development, plus 100,000 square feet of commercial/retail use.
 NFMIP is an approved U.S. Opportunity Zone situated in Lake City, Columbia County, featuring three miles of prime frontage on U.S. Highway 90, with Interstates 75 and 10 within 15 minutes.
-This mega-site is served by Class III railroad, Florida Gulf & Atlantic Railway via a CSX interchange, providing preferred accessibility to ports, airports and rail lines.
+This mega-site is served by Class III railroad, Florida Gulf & Atlantic Railroad via a CSX interchange, providing preferred accessibility to ports, airports and rail lines.